Digital Realty Trust, Inc. research snapshot

 Business essence

 Digital Realty is paid to house, power, cool, secure, and interconnect customer digital infrastructure.
-Cloud platforms, enterprises, networks, financial firms, and AI workloads pay for reliable capacity, global deployment, connectivity, and operational continuity.
+Cloud platforms, enterprises, networks, financial firms, and AI workloads pay for reliable capacity, global deployment, connectivity, and operational continuity across more than 300 data centers.

 Moat